-It is now widely accepted that with autism, the earlier the intervention the better.
+It is now widely accepted that with autism, the earlier the support the better.

 What about older children?

-We are all able to learn new behaviours over the course of our entire lives and this is no different for people with autism.
+We are all able to learn new behaviours over the course of our entire lives and this is no different for autistic people.
 ABA (Applied Behaviour Analysis) is a science that is used in many areas of life and helps people of all ages and abilities.
 The research shows that intensive behavioural intervention can be very effective with older children1.

 1. Eikeseth, S., Smith, T., Jahr, E., & Eldevik, S. (2002).
 Intensive behavioral treatment at school for 4-7-year-old children with autism: A 1-year comparison controlled study.
 Behavior Modification, 26, 49-68